haskell-suite/haskell-src-exts/CONTRIBUTING.md

     changes with a hard dependency on each other.)
 1. Typically, a pull request should consist of just a few commits.
 Rewrite the history (see `git rebase`) to make commits logical, not historical.
+1. Write descriptive commit messages.
+Here's an [example of a good commit message][commitmsg]
 1. If you want to amend a pull request, rewrite your branch and leave a comment.
 Do not add commits to the branch or open new pull requests for that.
 1. Make sure the tests pass: